TissueMAPS/TissueMAPS/README.rst

 Pipeline
 ========

-A pipeline is a sequence of connected modules (a linked list) that represents a task, i.e. a unit of execution that runs on a single machine.
+A pipeline is a sequence of connected modules that collectively represents a computational task, i.e. a unit of execution that runs on a single machine.
-The sequence and structure of your pipeline is defined in a *.pipe* YAML `pipeline descriptor file`_.
-The input/output settings for each module are provided by additional *.handles* YAML `module descriptor files`_.
+The sequence and structure of your pipeline is defined in a *pipe* YAML `pipeline descriptor file`_.
+The input/output settings for each module are provided by additional *handles* YAML `module IO descriptor files`_.

 .. _pipeline-descriptor-file: